elatella/deep-prepyto-paper/manuscript.md

 Its use cases are highly diverse and are just starting to reach the scientific community.
 Especially the graphical deep-learning approaches have been quite popular [@doi:10.1056/NEJMra1814259].
 The graphical deep-learning approach is based around learning the description of the common attributes of a group or subset of a universe of objects [@doi:10.1017/S026988899700101X].
+This results in the segmentation of the input image, the computer seperates the image into different partitions, each of them representing a different integer.
+Adapting this image segmentation into the medical and biological research has resulted in the design of UNet, rather than using the unsuitable Convoluttional Neural Network (CNN).

--> Describe the typical make up of a deeplearning approach But also the field of cryo electron microscopy has recently recognized the benefits of machine/deep-learning approaches [@doi:10.1093/jmicro/dfz036].
+-> Describe the typical make up of a deeplearning approach

+But also the field of cryo electron microscopy has recently recognized the benefits of machine/deep-learning approaches [@doi:10.1093/jmicro/dfz036].

 The method of cryo-electron tomography (ET) utilises a series of tilted two-dimensional (2D) images to reconstruct a three-dimensional (3D) volume of the imaged sample [@doi:10.1042/BCJ20200715].

 -> Describe more about cryo EM and cryo ET, also mention missing wedge problem

 It brings many advantages compared to other cryo-electron microscopy (EM) methods, as it yields images at in situ conditions.